ajmal017/Optimal-Stock/README.md

 Website for finding  stocks and what to buy.
 This website was created for my webserver programing corse.
 We can help you choose what stock to buy.

-#### TThis was previously a private project but know public was built in 2017-2018
+#### This was previously a private project but know public was built in 2017-2018

 #### Be aware that I have not uploaded the data base